-Population health management is an approach that aims to improve the health of an entire population.
-It has been described as consisting of three components.
-These are “health outcomes, patterns of health determinants, and policies and interventions.”
+Population Health management aims to improve the health of an entire population, like that of southeast Ohio.
+It has been described as consisting of three components: health outcomes, patterns of health determinants, and policies and interventions.

-In the US, the Social Determinants of Health (SDOH) are estimated to account for 70% of avoidable mortality and 60% to 80% of healthcare costs.
-The SDOH include all the factors: social, environmental, cultural and physical that one is born into, grows up and functions with throughout their lifetimes which potentially have a measurable impact on the health of human populations.
+In the U.S., the Social Determinants of Health (SDOH) are estimated to account for 70% of avoidable mortality and 60% to 80% of healthcare costs.
+The SDOH includes all social, environmental, cultural, and physical factors of a community that has a measurable impact on the health of human populations.

-The programming offered through the Buckeye Hills Population Health Division focuses a person’s ability to adapt to, respond to, or control life’s challenges and changes.
-Our programming focuses on empowering people to manage their healthcare through education.
+The services offered through Buckeye Hills’ Population Health programs focus on empowering individuals to manage their healthcare through education.